Backends

 MatchPatch measures the reference DI directly, as if the processor were doing nothing.
 This is helpful when you want to learn the buttons, test file opening, or practice the save workflow.

-Warning: Loopback mode does not measure your Helix tone.
+Warning: Loopback mode does not measure your processor tone.
 Do not use loopback results as final preset levels.

 See also: Test Without Hardware.